postgres/postgres/documentation/docs/install.md

 === "Package manager"

-    Starting with Aplha1 version, you can install the extension as package from Percona repositories using the `percona-release` tool.
     The packages are available for the following operating systems:

     - Red Hat Enterprise Linux 8 and compatible derivatives
     - Red Hat Enterprise Linux 9 and compatible derivatives